will-wow/kablammo-scaredy-bot/README.md

 kablammo-template
 =================

-Clone this repo to create a kablammo strategy!
+Fork this repo to create a kablammo strategy!

 Read the strategy guide at https://github.com/carbonfive/kablammo-strategy/ to see how to write a strategy.
 A good place to start is the example strategies in that repo: